Andifeind/js-fixtures/README.markdown

 The code was completely refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation as a sandbox.
 This allows the fixtures to be more portable and minimizes side effects with the test runner.

+This is a fork of badunk/js-fixtures
+I'm using a `<div>` container as a sandbox instead of an `<iframe>` and I changed the default path for fixtures to `./fixtures/`

 ## Installation

-Install with npm using `npm install js-fixtures` and include the fixtures.js file in your browser (or just download the raw from github).
+Download the raw from github.

 You may also load it using AMD with `require('fixtures')`

 ## Usage

-Use `fixtures.load('your-fixture.html')` in your specs instead of `jasmine.fixtures.loadFixture('your-fixture.html')`
+Use `fixtures.load('your-fixture.html')` in your specs.

-Clean up fixtures with `fixtures.cleanUp` (perhaps in a `afterEach()` block)
+Clean up fixtures with `fixtures.cleanUp()` (perhaps in a `afterEach()` block)

-## Gotchas (if you're used to jasmine-jquery)

--  `set` and `appendSet` methods do not accept jQuery
--  sandbox shortcut was removed from jasmine-jquery

 ## Fixtures

 Fixture module allows you to load HTML content to be used by your tests.

-By default, fixtures are loaded from `spec/javascripts/fixtures`.
+By default, fixtures are loaded from `./fixtures/`.
 You can configure this path: `fixtures.path = 'my/new/path';`.

-Your fixture is being loaded into an iframe container that is automatically added to the DOM (If you _REALLY_ must change id of this container, try: `fixtures.containerId = 'my-new-id';` in your test runner).
+Your fixture is being loaded into a div container that is automatically added to the DOM (If you _REALLY_ must change id of this container, try: `fixtures.containerId = 'my-new-id';` in your test runner).
 To make tests fully independent, make sure to clean up after your fixtures with `fixtures.cleanUp`.
 Also, fixtures are internally cached, so you can load the same fixture file in several tests without penalty to your test suite's speed.

 Several methods for loading fixtures are provided: